Rothamsted/covid19-kg/RawDataEndPoints.md

-# CoViD-19 Kentminer, Raw Data Endpoints
+# COVID-19 KnetMiner Knowledge Graph and Data Endpoints

 The dataset backing our [Knetminer instance about CoViD 19][10] pandemics are also available as [SPARQL][20] and [Neo4j][30].
 Dumps are also available for these databases, please ask